itsukanov/stockcharts/README.md

 The first reason is that I wanted to try several new technologies such as akka-stream, docker and Kubernetes.
 Hello world examples on the internet are good for getting started but usually, it's not enough to be sure that you can use a technology indeed.
-It'll be much better to write a nontrivial and working application using these new technologies.
+It would be much better to write a nontrivial and working application using these new technologies.

 The second reason is that during job interviews I was sometimes asked to show examples of code written by me.
 Stockcharts can be used for this purpose, also, I hope it helps me to save time by skipping writing a test task.